PistonDevelopers/glfw-rs/README.md

         // Loop until the user closes the window while !window.should_close() {
             // Swap front and back buffers
             window.swap_buffers();

             // Poll for and process events
-            window.poll_events()    // This will not be necessary in future versions glfw::poll_events();
+            window.poll_events();   // This will not be necessary in future versions glfw::poll_events();
         }
     }